This endpoint allows you to reply to emails received through Inbound,

 For best compatibility, include both

-versions of your email content.3
+text and html versions of your email

 Use idempotency keys

-When sending replies programmatically, use idempotency keys to prevent accidental duplicate sends.
+When sending replies programmatically, use idempotency keys to prevent

 4